 A seborrheic keratosis is a growth on the skin.
 The growth is not cancer (benign).
-It’s a brown or black raised area.
+It’s color can range from white to brown or black raised areas.
 Seborrheic keratoses often appear on a person’s chest, arms, back, or other areas.
 They’re very common in people older than age 50, but younger adults can get them as well.
-With age, more and more people get 1 or more of these growths.
+With age, more and more people get one or more of these growths.

 The outer layer of your skin is the epidermis.
 Cells called keratinocytes make up much of this layer.
 These cells regularly flake off as younger cells replace them.
 Sometimes keratinocytes grow in greater numbers than usual.
 This can lead to a keratosis.
-You may have just one.
-Or you may have a dozen or a hundred or more of these growths.
+You may have just one or hundreds of these growths.
 In most cases, these growths only cause cosmetic problems.
-In some cases they can cause skin irritation if they’re in a spot that clothes rub.
+In some cases, they can cause skin irritation if they’re in a spot that clothes rub.

 Seborrheic keratoses are not cancer.
 But they can sometimes look like growths that are cancer.
 Because of this, your healthcare provider may need to take a sample and examine it.